Abatement

 A pecuniary legacy is a fixed sum of money that you leave to a specific person or charity in your will, such as "£10,000 to my nephew James" or "£5,000 to the RSPCA."

-A pension is a retirement savings arrangement where contributions are invested during your working life to provide income and lump sums when you retire, with favorable tax treatment and [estate planning](/glossary/estate-planning) benefits.
+A pension is a retirement savings arrangement where contributions are invested during your working life to provide income when you retire, with favorable tax treatment.

-A pension credit ([divorce](/glossary/divorce)) is pension rights awarded to an ex-spouse or civil partner under a court pension sharing order, creating an independent pension in their own name following divorce.
+A pension credit (divorce) is pension rights awarded to an ex-spouse under a court pension sharing order, creating an independent pension in their name.

 A pension nomination (or expression of wish) is a form telling your pension provider who should receive your pension savings if you die, though trustees make the final decision.

-Pensionable pay is the portion of your NHS salary used to calculate your pension contributions and benefits, including your basic pay plus certain regular allowances but excluding overtime for full-time staff and bonuses.
+Pensionable pay is the portion of your NHS salary used to calculate pension contributions and benefits, including basic pay plus certain allowances but excluding overtime and bonuses.

 A pensioner member is someone who is currently receiving regular pension payments from a pension scheme and is no longer actively building up new pension benefits in that scheme.

-Per capita is a distribution method where your [estate](/glossary/estate) is divided equally among all living beneficiaries in a specified group, with no share passing to a deceased beneficiary's children.
+Per capita is a distribution method where your estate is divided equally among living beneficiaries, with no share passing to a deceased beneficiary's children.

-Per stirpes is a distribution method in [wills](/glossary/will) where each family branch receives an equal share, with deceased beneficiaries' children inheriting their parent's portion equally between themselves.
+Per stirpes is a distribution method in wills where each family branch receives an equal share, with deceased beneficiaries' children inheriting their parent's portion.

-A periodic charge is [inheritance](/glossary/inheritance) tax of up to 6% that trustees must pay every ten years on certain trust assets exceeding the nil-rate band, primarily affecting discretionary trusts.
+A periodic charge is inheritance tax of up to 6% that trustees pay every ten years on trust assets exceeding the nil-rate band, primarily affecting discretionary trusts.

-Personal [chattels](/glossary/chattels) are your tangible movable belongings—like furniture, jewellery, vehicles, artwork, and pets—excluding money, business assets, and items held purely as investments.
+Personal chattels are your tangible movable belongings—like furniture, jewellery, vehicles, and pets—excluding money, business assets, and items held as investments.

-A personal representative is the person (or people) with legal authority to administer a deceased person's [estate](/glossary/estate), either as an executor named in the will or an administrator appointed when there's no will.
+A personal representative is someone with legal authority to administer a deceased person's estate, either as an executor named in the will or an administrator if there's no will.

-A pilot trust is a discretionary trust created during your lifetime with a nominal sum (typically £10) that sits dormant until substantial [assets](/glossary/assets) are added, usually via your will or pension benefits.
+A pilot trust is a discretionary trust created during your lifetime with a nominal sum (typically £10) that sits dormant until substantial assets are added later.

 A post-nuptial agreement is a written contract created after marriage that sets out how a couple will divide their assets, property, and finances if they divorce or separate.

-A Potentially Exempt Transfer (PET) is a gift made during your lifetime to another person that becomes completely exempt from [Inheritance](/glossary/inheritance) Tax if you survive for seven years after making it.
+A Potentially Exempt Transfer (PET) is a lifetime gift that becomes completely exempt from Inheritance Tax if you survive for seven years after making it.

 A power of appointment is the legal authority to decide how trust assets are distributed among beneficiaries, including the discretion not to distribute them at all.

-The key difference is that an attorney (under power of attorney) manages your affairs while you're alive, whereas an [executor](/glossary/executor) manages your estate after you die—these are separate roles with different legal authority and timing.
+The key difference is that an attorney manages your affairs while you're alive, whereas an executor manages your estate after you die—separate roles with different timing.

-Power reserved is a legal mechanism allowing a named [executor](/glossary/executor) to temporarily step back from estate administration while retaining the right to apply for probate and become actively involved later.
+Power reserved allows a named executor to temporarily step back from estate administration while keeping the right to apply for probate later.

-Pre-emption rights are legal provisions giving existing shareholders the first opportunity to purchase new or existing [shares](/glossary/company-shares) in a company before they can be offered to outsiders, protecting shareholders from dilution and unwanted third-party involvement.
+Pre-emption rights give existing shareholders the first opportunity to purchase shares before they can be offered to outsiders, protecting against dilution.

-A pre-nuptial agreement (prenup) is a written contract signed before marriage that sets out how [assets](/glossary/assets) and finances will be divided if the couple divorces, which UK courts give "decisive weight" if properly executed.
+A pre-nuptial agreement (prenup) is a contract signed before marriage setting out how assets will be divided if the couple divorces.

 Pre-Owned Asset Tax (POAT) is an annual income tax charge on people who continue benefiting from assets they previously owned or funded after giving them away.

-Premium Bonds are a UK government savings product where each £1 invested receives a unique number entered into monthly prize draws for tax-free cash prizes instead of earning interest, with your capital guaranteed and accessible anytime.
+Premium Bonds are a UK government savings product where each £1 enters monthly prize draws for tax-free cash prizes instead of earning interest.

-Presence is the legal requirement that the [testator](/glossary/testator) and both witnesses must be physically in the same location at the same time, able to see each other during the will signing process.
+Presence is the legal requirement that the testator and both witnesses must be physically together, able to see each other during will signing.

-A private key in cryptocurrency is a secret alphanumeric code (typically 64 hexadecimal characters) that proves ownership of cryptocurrency and authorizes transactions—if lost or stolen, the associated funds are permanently lost or transferred.
+A private key in cryptocurrency is a secret code that proves ownership and authorizes transactions—if lost or stolen, the funds are permanently inaccessible.

-Probate is the legal authority that allows [executors](/glossary/executor) to access, manage, and distribute a deceased person's money, property, and possessions according to their will or intestacy rules.
+Probate is the legal authority that allows executors to access, manage, and distribute a deceased person's estate according to their will or intestacy rules.

 Probate fees are the court charges paid to HM Courts & Tribunals Service when applying for a grant of probate or letters of administration to manage a deceased person's estate.

-A [probate](/glossary/probate) registry is a court office where executors and administrators apply for legal authority to manage a deceased person's estate, receiving either a grant of probate or letters of administration.
+A probate registry is a court office where executors apply for legal authority to manage a deceased person's estate, receiving a grant of probate.

-Professional negligence in will drafting occurs when a [solicitor](/glossary/solicitor) or will writer breaches their duty of care through errors, omissions, or delays that cause financial loss to the testator, their estate, or intended beneficiaries.
+Professional negligence in will drafting occurs when a solicitor breaches their duty of care through errors or delays that cause financial loss to intended beneficiaries.

-A Property and Financial Affairs LPA is a legal document that authorizes trusted people (attorneys) to manage your money, property, and financial matters when you're unable to or choose to delegate these decisions.
+A Property and Financial Affairs LPA authorizes trusted people (attorneys) to manage your money and property when you're unable to or choose to delegate.

-A Property Protection Trust is a Life Interest Trust that protects your share of a property for chosen [beneficiaries](/glossary/beneficiary) while allowing someone else (typically your spouse) to live there.
+A Property Protection Trust protects your share of a property for chosen beneficiaries while allowing someone else (typically your spouse) to live there.

 Proprietary estoppel is an equitable remedy that grants property rights to someone who relied on a promise or assurance about inheriting or acquiring property, and suffered detriment as a result.

-Protecting children from first marriage refers to legal strategies that ensure children from a previous relationship receive their intended [inheritance](/glossary/inheritance) when a parent remarries, despite automatic will revocation and the risk that a surviving spouse may alter estate plans.
+Protecting children from first marriage refers to legal strategies ensuring children from a previous relationship receive their inheritance when a parent remarries.

-A protective trust gives a [beneficiary](/glossary/beneficiary) the right to trust income unless triggering events like bankruptcy occur, when it automatically converts to a discretionary trust to safeguard assets.
+A protective trust gives a beneficiary the right to trust income unless events like bankruptcy occur, when it converts to a discretionary trust.

-A qualifying partner (NHS context) is an unmarried partner who can receive NHS pension survivor benefits if they've lived with the NHS scheme member in a committed, financially interdependent relationship for at least two years before the member's death.
+A qualifying partner (NHS context) is an unmarried partner who can receive NHS pension survivor benefits after living together for at least two years.

-A qualifying partner is an unmarried long-term partner who can receive NHS pension [death benefits](/glossary/death-in-service) after you die, provided you've formally nominated them and your relationship meets the scheme's eligibility requirements.
+A qualifying partner is an unmarried long-term partner who can receive NHS pension death benefits if formally nominated and meeting eligibility requirements.

 Quick Succession Relief is an inheritance tax relief that reduces tax when someone dies within five years of inheriting assets that were already taxed.